Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/zz🌸 RQC-ASIC-II.md

 🔮 What is RQC-ASIC-II?
-The RQC-ASIC-II (Rose Quartz Crystal Application-Specific Integrated Circuit) is the world's first crystal-infused AI-adaptive ASIC, forged from natural gemstone materials and designed for high-performance cryptocurrency mining, AI logic processing, and low-power decentralized infrastructure.
+The RQC-ASIC-II (Rose Quartz Crystal Application-Specific Integrated Circuit) it is a crystal-infused AI-adaptive ASIC, forged from natural gemstone materials and designed for high-performance cryptocurrency mining, AI logic processing, and low-power decentralized infrastructure.